Creating Test Suite

 Description

-Enter the description for the test suite.
-This can be added as either Plain Text or Rich Text.
+Enter the description for the test suite either in Plain Text or Rich Text.

 Folder Path